- Black History Month: what is it?

-Black History Month is important because the month-long celebrations enable children to reimagine the future.
-The celebration is seen as an opportunity for kids to go beyond discussions about struggles of slavery and get inspired by the achievements of Black leaders.
+Black History Month is important because the month-long celebrations enable us to reimagine the future.
+The celebration is seen as an opportunity to go beyond discussions about struggles of slavery and get inspired by the achievements of Black leaders.

-How can I teach my kids about Black History Month?
+How can I learn more about Black History Month?

-- Teach them through art 🎨 - You can get creative and teach your kids with art.
-For instance, you can help them create a collage of all Black leaders using cutouts from different magazines, books, or the internet.
-You can encourage them to learn more about each leader and their contributions.
+- Learn through art 🎨 - You can get creative and learn with art.
+For instance, you can create a collage of black leaders using cutouts from different magazines, books, or the internet.
+You can challenge yourself to learn more about each leader and their contributions.

-- Cook with your kids 👦🍳 - Research and cook a meal that is commonly relished by people living in predominantly Black countries such as Nigeria, Jamaica, etc. Spend the day with your kid preparing the food and discussing the history of different dishes.
+- Stir it up 👦🍳 - Research and cook a meal that is commonly relished by people living in predominantly black countries such as Nigeria, Jamaica, etc. Ask a family member or a friend to help you prepare the food and discuss the history of different dishes together.

-- Read a book 📚 - Encourage your children to read a book that celebrates Black history.
-Some of the best child books talking about Black history are:
+- Read a book 📚 - Find and read a book that celebrates Black history.
+Some of the best books for younger people that talk about Black history are: